lonode/royalroad-fetchAndConvert/README.md

 # GUI

+## Install

-Download the released graphical version.
+Download the latest [released](https://github.com/lonode/royalroad-fetchAndConvert/releases) graphical version.
 For now, only the downloading is supported.
 The ebook generated need to be given to Calibre to convert it & to push it to your device.

 ## Developpement